 As noted above, a key objective of the compensation program is to align compensation to shareholder interests.
 The company's compensation program addresses this objective on both a short-term basis and a long-term basis.
 Annual incentive awards are based on achievement of goals that are drivers of shareholder value.
 PSUs are earned based on OPMP goals, a measure of how efficiently our executive officers have deployed our operating resources to generate a profit, and may be modified within specified bounds based on whether strategic objectives have been achieved during the PSU performance period.
-We believe using the OPMP metric drives a long-term focus on achieving sustainable profits.
+We believe using the OPMP metric drives a longterm focus on achieving sustainable profits.
 In addition, a substantial portion of the annual incentive award paid to the executive officers is based on achievement of earnings per share, return on invested capital and revenue for the year.
-Earnings per share focuses our executive officers to manage our accounts receivable and other capital investments carefully in order to maximize capital deployed, and revenue keeps our NEOs focused on top-line growth, in addition to profitability.
+Earnings per share focuses our executive officers on producing financial results that align with the interests of our shareholders, return on invested capital incentivizes our executive officers to manage our accounts receivable and other capital investments carefully in order to maximize capital deployed, and revenue keeps our NEOs focused on top-line growth, in addition to profitability.